Hui people: Relations with other religions

 Some Hui believed that Islam was the true religion through which Confucianism could be practiced, superior to "barbarian" religions, and accused Buddhists and Daoists of "heresy", like most other Confucian scholars.
 Among the many Muslims in pre-Chinese Lhasa, the Kokonor Hui community was permitted to maintain the abattoirs outside the confines of the girdling pilgrims' circuit of the city.

 Muslim general Ma Bufang allowed polytheists to openly worship and Christian missionaries to station themselves in Qinghai.
-Ma and other high-ranking Muslim generals attended the Kokonuur Lake Ceremony where the God of the Lake was worshipped, and during the ritual, the Chinese National Anthem was sung, participants bowed to a Portrait of Kuomintang party founder Dr. Sun Zhongshan, and to the God of the Lake.
-Offerings were given to Dr. Sun by the participants, including Muslims.
-Ma Bufang invited Kazakh Muslims to attend the Ceremony.
+Ma and other high-ranking Muslim generals attended the Kokonuur Lake ceremony where the God of the Lake was worshipped, and during the ritual, the Chinese national anthem was sung, participants bowed to a portrait of Kuomintang party founder Sun Yat-sen, and to the God of the Lake.
+Offerings were given to Sun by the participants, including Muslims.
+Ma Bufang invited Kazakh Muslims to attend the ceremony.
 Ma Bufang received audiences of Christian missionaries, who sometimes preached the Gospel.
 His son Ma Jiyuan received a silver cup from the missionaries.

 The Muslim Ma Zhu wrote "Chinese religions are different from Islam, but the ideas are the same."

-During the Panthay Rebellion, the Muslim leader Du Wenxiu said to a Catholic priest- "I have read your religious works and I have found nothing inappropriate.
+During the Panthay Rebellion, the Muslim leader Du Wenxiu said to a Catholic priest: "I have read your religious works and I have found nothing inappropriate.
 Muslims and Christians are brothers."